-We've shared the stage with Saint Vitus, Grand Magus, Holocaust, Bongripper, Conan, Mos Generator, Monarch, Cauldron, Korpse, Serpent Venom, Tree of Sores, Black Magician, Iron Witch, Corrupt Moral Altar, Achren, Zillah, Bisongrass, Buried Sleeper, Sufferinfuck, Headless Kross & many more great bands.
-In the first quarter of 2013 we toured the UK playing shows in Edinburgh, Glasgow, London, Liverpool and Nottingham.
+We've shared the stage with Saint Vitus, Church of Misery, Grand Magus, Holocaust, Bongripper, Conan, Mourning Beloveth, Mos Generator, Monarch, Cauldron, Korpse, Serpent Venom, Tree of Sores, Black Magician, Iron Witch, Corrupt Moral Altar, Achren, Zillah, Headless Kross.

 Between their sonic monoliths come bursts of flange-addled stoner rock, and it’s in these that they find the most admiration. - Terrorizer